UBC-MDS/wordwright/README.md

 ## Functions

-- load_text(file_path):

-Load and return the content of a text file.
+- `load_text(file_path)`: Load and return the content of a text file.
 Removing punctuation, converting to lowercase.

   - `file_path`: The path to the text file to be read.

-- clean_text(text):

-Clean a text string by removing punctuation and converting to lowercase.
+- `clean_text(text)`: Clean a text string by removing punctuation and converting to lowercase.

-- `file_path`: The text to be cleaned.
+  - `text`: The text to be cleaned.

-- count_keywords(text, keywords):

-Count the occurrences of each keyword in the given text.
+- `count_keywords(text, keywords)`: Count the occurrences of each keyword in the given text.

   - `text`: The text in which to count keywords.
   - `keywords`: A list of keywords to search for.

-- count_sentences_and_length(text):

-Count the number of sentences and the total number of words in the text.
+- `count_sentences_and_length(text, punctuation)`: Count the number of sentences and the total number of words in the text.
 The number of sentences based on specified delimiters.

   - `text`: The text to be analyzed.
   - `punctuation`: List of punctuation marks.

-- language_detection(text):

-Detect if the text is in English or not.
+- `language_detection(text)`: Detect if the text is in English or not.

   - `text`: The text to be checked.

-- frequent_words(text, number, stopwords):

-Analyzes a given text to find and return the most frequent words, excluding specified stopwords.
+- `frequent_words(text, number, stopwords)`: Analyzes a given text to find and return the most frequent words, excluding specified stopwords.

   - `text`: The cleaned text to be analyzed.
   - `number`: The number of most frequent words to return.
   - `stopwords`: A list of words to be excluded from the analysis.

 ## Installation